mlaily/web/source/docs/sharing-builds/external-files.md

 ## Usage

-To enable support for external files, the build project file must contain an item group similar to this:
+To enable support for external files, the build project file must contain an item group similar to this.
+By default, it's already part of the [SDK project template](https://github.com/nuke-build/common/blob/develop/source/Nuke.GlobalTool/templates/_build.sdk.csproj):

 ```xml
 <ItemGroup>